RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 The good news is that most components today still use multi-targeting and support both .NET Framework (or .NET Standard which is .NET Framework compatible) and .NET Core targeting and you can geneally find .NET Framework components that work more easily in FoxPro.

 > #### @icon-lightbulb Stick to .NET Framework
-> If at all possible aim for using .NET Framework if you're calling .NET code from FoxPro.
+> Bottom Line: If at all possible aim for using .NET Framework if you're calling .NET code from FoxPro.
 Only rely on .NET Core components if there is no alternative in .NET Framework available.

 ## What is wwDotnetBridge?
 wwDotnetBridge is an **open source, MIT licensed and therefore free as in free beer** FoxPro library, that allows you to load and call most .NET components from FoxPro.
 It provides registrationless activation of .NET Components and helpers that facilitate accessing features that native COM Interop does not support.